 No matter which platform you use for your campaign—Google, Facebook, or something else—it’s usually fairly easy to track performance.
 Simply put a marketing pixel on your website (which the platform provides), and it will track clicks, impressions, conversions, and other critical metrics.
 These built-in analytics will help you assess the effectiveness of your campaigns.

 I’d recommend using the available tracking options to measure the number of people who clicked on your ads versus those who actually contacted you to schedule an appointment.
 Then, to determine whether your campaign had an overall positive return on investment (ROI), compare the dollar amount you spent on it to the dollar value of the new patients it generated.
 This will require you to know the average lifetime value (LTV) of a patient in your clinic.
-As we explain here, “To calculate your LTV, take your average revenue per visit and multiply it by the average number of visits patients complete in a care episode and the average number of lifetime care episodes per patient.”
+As we explain in this blog post, “To calculate your LTV, take your average revenue per visit and multiply it by the average number of visits patients complete in a care episode and the average number of lifetime care episodes per patient.”

 If the total LTV of patients gained through the campaign is greater than the cost of running the campaign, then congratulations!
 Your ads just paid for themselves—and then some.
 If, on the other hand, you experienced a negative ROI, go back to the drawing board and see if there’s something you can adjust to make your ads more successful in the future.
 Don’t be discouraged; this is a learning process, and sometimes you’ll go through several rounds of testing before you find your sweet spot.
 But once you do, it’s totally worth it!